sbidoul/runboat/README.md

 - shiny UI
 - websocket stream of build changes, for a dynamic UI
+- better target_url in GitHub status: instead of providing the link to the ingress, provide a link to the build, which redirects to the ingress if the build is started
 - handle PR close (delete all builds for PR)
 - handle branch delete (delete all builds for branch)
 - create builds for all supported repos on startup (goes with sticky branches)